If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 The type of mortgage you should choose depends on many factors, including your credit history, your down payment amount, the type of house you're buying, and your goals for your loan.
 For example, you may wish to choose a:

-Ideally, you will make a down payment that is equal to 20% of the value of the property.
-So if you're buying a $200,000 home, save $40,000.
+Ideally, you will make a down payment equal to 20% of the value of the property.
+So if you're buying a $400,000 home, save $80,000.

-To apply for a mortgage, you will need:
+To apply for a mortgage, you need:

 Expenses of homeownership to prepare for include:

+With a 15-year loan, you make payments for just 15 years, as opposed to 30.
 The monthly amount you owe is higher on a 15-year loan than a 30-year loan because you make fewer payments.
-The interest rate is usually lower on a 15-year loan, though.
-And total interest costs are lower because you pay interest for less time.
+The interest rate is usually lower on a 15-year loan.
+And total interest costs are lower, because you pay interest for less time.